 Type.
 The typography in the optical filter.

-It is crucial to immediately distinguish the different areas of typography that have arisen from specific applications, in order to avoid forcing this immense matter to a circumscribed and limiting judgment.
+It is crucial to immediately distinguish between the different areas of typography that have arisen from specific applications, in order to avoid constraining this vast subject with a limited and restrictive judgment.

-First of all, typography was born to be read through the stripping of the sign from its visual form, encoding the letters, and extracting their meaning.
-The written word, in this case, is not remembered as an image but it remains only a word that is understood as an idea.
+First of all, typography was born to be read through the stripping of the sign away from its visual form, codifying letters, and extracting their meaning.
+The written word, in this case, is not remembered as an image but remains only a word, realized as an idea.

-The same is true of the typeface for a page in a book or newspaper, where the voids and the solids of the letters, the justification or length of the line, the body or size of the font, the interlining or the space between the lines, the margins of the page, combine to provide those basic ingredients that make reading easy and inviting.
+The same is true for the typeface for a page of a book or newspaper, where the emptiness and fullness of the letters, the alignment or length of the line, the body or size of the type, the interlining or the space between the lines, the margins of the page, combine to providing those basic ingredients that make reading easy and inviting.

-But my professional interests, aesthetic and creative, have always been directed, experimentally, towards a typography of highly visual appeal in favour of communication in an environment saturated with signs, such as, for example, in the advertising sector, where the sentences are designated to be short and consistent, sometimes assuming the role of figuration.
+However, my professional interests, aesthetic and creative, have always been directed, experimentally, towards a typography of highly visual appeal in favour of communication in an environment saturated with signs, such as, for example, in the advertising sector, where the sentences have been chosen to be short and impactful, sometimes assuming the role of figurative representation.

-For some time now, letterpress has lost its ‘mechanical periodicity’ because it is conditioned by the photo-composition which regulates the alphabetic distances with irregular micro-visual tricks that are not perceived by the human eye, and these optical freedoms have also influenced the macro-signs to alter the spatial forces when they make you feel the ‘differences’ that chase each other in the area of the reading field, increasing the formal tension and the intensity of the meaning of the word.
+For some time now, letterpress has lost its ‘mechanical periodicity’ because it is conditioned by the photo-composition which regulates the alphabetic distances with irregular micro-visual adjustments that are not perceived by the human eye.
+These optical freedoms have also influenced the macro-signs, altering the spatial forces when they make you feel the ‘differences’ that chase each other in the area of the reading field, increasing the formal tension and the intensity of the word’s meaning.

-Over the last few years, there has been a flourishing of new alphabets no longer subject to the veto on the difficulty of reading because through our continuous experiences of new graphical elements, logos, signs, free graphic expressions, the eye has acquired a greater interpretative speed in reading.
+Over the last few years, there has been a flourishing of new alphabets that no longer suffer from the limitation of difficult readability because, through our continuous experiments with new graphical elements, logos, signs, and free graphic expressions, the eye has gained greater interpretative speed in reading.

-When in 1964 I designed the ‘Magnetic’ font for the first time, inspired by the IBM numbers, printed with magnetic inks, I was doubtful about its lack of legibility (although I had used them for the cover of ‘Pubblicità in Italia 1964-1965’) but in 1966 these characters were taken up in America, transferred to photocomposition and immediately applied to the futuristic titling of thousands of publications.
+When in 1964 I designed the ‘Magnetic’ typeface for the first time, inspired by the IBM numbers, printed with magnetic inks, I was doubtful about its lack of legibility (even though I had used them for the cover of ‘Pubblicità in Italia’ 1964-1965) but by 1966 these characters were picked up in America, transferred to photocomposition and immediately applied to the futuristic titling in thousands of publications.

-My personal research, which had gradually been developed since 1953 in this sector, was the projection of alphabetic signs through optical filters, to obtain the sensation of ‘dramatic distance’.
-With these techniques, the sign becomes ‘physical’ not for the matter but by the charge of thrusts and counter-thrusts that make the human eye see through emotion and stress that create traumatic values and steal the gaze, making one feel a perceptive discomfort expressed in anxiety.
+My personal research, which has gradually developed since 1953 in this field, has involved the projection of alphabetic signs through optical filters, to create the sensation of ‘dramatic distance’.
+With these techniques, the sign becomes ‘physical’ not through materiality but through the charge of thrusts and counter-thrusts that cause the human eye to see through emotion and stress, creating traumatic values and drawing the gaze, making one feel a perceptive discomfort expressed in anxiety.

-This research was not driven by the need for innovation at all costs, but it was an analysis of the situation of typographical reading influenced by the mechanical speed of the means of locomotion, or by the interference of transparent surfaces in architectures, or by the recovery of forms reflected in curved and mirror surfaces.
+This research was not driven by the need for innovation at any cost, but by an analysis of the situation of typographical reading influenced by the mechanical speed of the means of locomotion, or by the interference of transparent surfaces in architectures, or by the recovery of forms reflected on curved and mirror surfaces.

-Anyone who analyzes the future of written communication can hardly fail to be dismayed by the enormous, irrational, emphatic consumption of symbols.
-Avalanches of signs, images, and illustrations absorb about 70% of the space in the mass media, taking away the exercise of control over the processes of memory and accustoming our minds to superficial observation.
+Anyone analyzing the future of written communication can hardly fail to be dismayed by the enormous, irrational, emphatic consumption of symbols.
+Avalanches of signs, images, and illustrations absorb about 70% of the space in mass media, depriving us of the ability to control memory processes and accustoming our minds to superficial observation.

-The operational area of advertising is becoming increasingly extensive and the creative effort of specialists is now not capable of producing enough to differentiate two similar products.
-In this world of images, which is reaching hypertrophic values, the search for new physical and constructional sign values is essential.
+The operational area of advertising is becoming increasingly vast, and the creative effort of specialists is no longer capable to produce enough to differentiate two similar products.
+In this world of images, which is reaching hypertrophic values, the search for new physical and constructive sign values is essential.

-Even modern graphic design, because of its extreme simplification, risks a unification of the signs that inevitably leads to similarity.
-It has been written that in the future the image will replace the written word, too, but today it can be said that typography can be the subject and can replace figuration when it applies dynamic anthropometric expressiveness to remember the human body with its sinuosity.
+Even modern graphics, because of its extreme simplification, risk a unification of the signs that inevitably leads to similarity.
+It has been written that in the future the image will replace the written word, too, but today we can assert that typography can be the subject and can replace figuration when it applies dynamic expressiveness or when the letter itself, enlarged, becomes anthropometric, recalling the human body with its curves.

-In the 19th century, typography entered advertising as a support for the figuration and occupied the space left free; now typography is a violent image in terms of colour and three-dimensionality, with the function of stopping the reader-pedestrian or the motorist in the city’s traffic channels.
-Today cities have two architectures, one physical and the other made up of printed words and neons; perhaps, speaking of perspective is improper, we need to speak of a projective or ‘imaginative tension’ where men live their day and night life in the channels of the street flow.
+In the 19th century, typography entered advertising as a support for the figuration, occupying the space left vacant; now typography is a violent image in terms of colour and three-dimensionality, with the function of stopping the reader-pedestrian or the motorist in the city’s traffic channels.
+Today cities have two architectures, one physical and the other made up of printed words and neons; perhaps, talking about perspective is inappropriate, we need to speak of a projective or ‘imaginative tension’ where man lives his day and night life in the channels of the street flow.

-The graphic designer, dealing with these problems, relies on a scientic-visual culture: he investigates the space around him, which reveals itself as a radial expansion.
+The graphic designer, dealing with these problems, relies on a scientific-visual culture: he investigates the space around him, which reveals itself as a radial expansion.

-Until a few years ago, modern graphic design was administered on modules, seeking order, harmony of composition, resulting in a static concept.
-Now, however, it is not looking for balance, stability, but for a field of visual stimuli in a continuous transformation that reinvigorates the possibility and quality of its sign from time to time.
+Until a few years ago, modern graphics was managed through modules, seeking order, harmony in composition, resulting in a static concept.
+Now, however, it is not looking for balance, or stability, but for a field of visual stimuli in a continuous transformation that revitalizes the possibilities and qualities of its sign.

-Type is a selection of examples, some already applied, others in reserve, of everything that can be obtained by seeing ‘beyond’ the gaze, a troubled but free, inventive, paradoxical, inexplicable, and very rational effort, a show of ideas that nourish the imagination.
+Type is a selection of examples, some already applied, others in reserve, of everything that can be achieved by seeing ‘beyond’ the gaze, a laborious yet free, inventive, paradoxical, inexplicable, and highly rational effort, a show of ideas that nourish the imagination.

 These experiments, published in all the graphic magazines, have, in the end, influenced other graphics in other countries as well.